Lakorthus/100-days-of-code/README.md

 **Thoughts** Tomorrow I will be starting at the School of Code, I can wait to give all my best.

+### Day 4: Sep 26, Monday

+**Today's Progress**: On the first day of the School of Code, Chris taught us the importance of understanding the problem and looking for patterns before programming.
+We also talk about the different paths to learn and finish with the hero's journey.

+**Thoughts** My day started as usual.
+I woke up and went through a couple of #codewars exercises before heading to the gym, it was now nine am, and the session of School of code was about to start, a feeling as if a great experience was about to begin struck in me.
+I'm so lucky and grateful for this opportunity, hoping more days like this happen more often.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)